AzureAD/microsoft-authentication-library-for-js/docs/login-user.md

 ## Silent login with ssoSilent()

-If you already have a session that exists with the authentication server, you can use the ssoSilent() API to make request for tokens without interaction.
+If you already have a session that exists with the authentication server, you can use the ssoSilent() API to make requests for tokens without interaction.

 ### With User Hint